NevenNabil/Alx_GP_EventPulse/README.md

 Learning Objectives:
 - Gain proficiency in frontend web development using HTML, CSS, JavaScript, and React.
-- Learn user interface design principles and apply them in the context of a real-world project.
+- Learn user interface design principles and apply them in the context of a real-world projects.
 - Understand the importance of user experience and usability testing in web development.
 - Explore techniques for integrating third-party APIs and services in a frontend-only application.